BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-Install-Pak-Files.md

 First part: https://wiki.bg3.community/e/en/Tutorials/Mod-Use/Installation-Of-BG3MM

 > This guide is for Windows, Steam users and BG3MM users.
-> However it will point out in the guide if there is an alternative way for, for example Vortex, Linus and Mac.
+> However it will point out in the guide if there is an alternative way for Vortex.
 > GOG users is basically the same, provided you followed the first guide.
 {.is-info}